treyhunner/countdown-cli/README.rst

    :target: https://github.com/psf/black
    :alt: Black

+This project is based on a `Python Morsels`_ exercise for a command-line countdown timer.
+If you're working on that exercise right now, please **don't look at the source code** for this. 😉

+.. |PyPI| image:: python-morsels-logo.png
+   :alt: an adorable snake taking a bite out of a cookie with the words Python Morsels next to it (Python Morsels logo)

 Features
 --------

 * Full-screen countdown timer, centered in the terminal window
 * Command-line interface for Linux/Mac/Windows

+.. |PyPI| image:: 3253.png
+   :alt: 32:53 shown in large letters in center of an xterm window (black background with white text)

+.. |PyPI| image:: 1457.png
+   :alt: 14:57 shown in large letters in center of terminal window (light background with darker text)

 Requirements